kfox1111/rpi-bootc-bootloader/README.md

 ## Raspberry Pi bootloader for bootc

-This project enables bootc based images to be booted on Raspberry Pi based hardware to boot bootc based OSes without needing UEFI chainloaders.
+This project enables bootc based images to be booted on Raspberry Pi based hardware without needing UEFI chainloaders.

 ![RPI5 with BOOTC Switch](images/final-pi5.jpg)